uid-11222/npm-statistic/README.md

 [![NPM](https://nodei.co/npm/npm-statistic.png)](https://nodei.co/npm/npm-statistic/)

-**npm-statistic** get npm download stats for chosen packages and save to JSON files.
+**npm-statistic** get npm download stats for chosen packages and save it to JSON files.
 It's a console command for regularly invoke (by cron, for example).
 Package statistics taken from package's npm page.